 Here are the steps taken to produce unrefined shea butter:

 First, the shell of the fruit is cracked to access the center of the nut, the cracked nuts are then washed and left dry so that all the moisture is removed.
 The nuts are then pounded so that they become small and fine pieces.
-Next, the small pieces are roasted, and then they transform into a paste which is a dark brown color, similar to chocolate.
-Once this has been done, you need to add water to this paste and start a long mixing and stirring process.
-You then need to wash this paste over and over so that its purified with distilled water.
-Now that the paste has been purified, the paste needs to be heated over fire so that the fat rises to the top and separates from the oil, You then skim the fat from the top and is put aside to solidify.
+Next, the small pieces are roasted down to a brown paste, similar to chocolate.
+Once this has been done, water is added to the brown paste and a long stirring process is started.
+With this complete the paste is washed with distilled water to purify it.
+The paste is then heated over fire.
+As it heats the fat rises to the top and separates from the paste.
+This fat is then skimmed from the top and is put aside to solidify.
 Once solidified it is then shea butter as you receive it!

 Does Shea Butter Go Bad?

-Shea Butter is a very resilient butter, with a long shelf life of 3-4 years from the date of production.
-However, we like to keep our freshness standards high, and we guarantee a 2-year shelf life on our Unrefined Shea so you get fresh butter and do not risk using it when it goes bad.
+Shea Butter is a very resilient butter, with a long shelf life of 3-4 years from the date of production as long as it is stored properly.
+We keep on the safe side and guarantee a 2-year shelf life on our Unrefined Shea so you get fresh butter and do not risk using it when it goes bad.

 - Natural oxidation.
 This is where light and heat affect the butter (this can happen to any butters and oils as well) and the chemical structure in the butter changes, the butter starts to smell rancid and acidic.

 - The butter gets contaminated with water and, without the presence of preservatives, mold and yeast start to grow and the butter is spoiled.

 To ensure your Unrefined Shea Butter has the longest shelf life, keep it in a cool place, uncontaminated in its original container, or in a glass jar with a lid.